ekondis/mixbench/README.md

 # mixbench
-The purpose of this benchmark tool is to evaluate performance bounds of GPUs on mixed operational intensity kernels.
+The purpose of this benchmark tool is to evaluate performance bounds of GPUs (or CPUs) on mixed operational intensity kernels.
 The executed kernel is customized on a range of different operational intensity values.
 Modern GPUs are able to hide memory latency by switching execution to threads able to perform compute operations.
-Using this tool one can assess the practical optimum balance in both types of operations for a GPU.
-CUDA, HIP, OpenCL and SYCL implementations have been developed.
+Using this tool one can assess the practical optimum balance in both types of operations for a compute device.
+CUDA, HIP, OpenCL and SYCL implementations have been developed, targeting GPUs, or OpenMP when using a CPU as a target.

 ## Kernel types